 Current Recruitment Notification From Indian Association for the Cultivation of Science (IACS), Kolkata 2016-17 | 01 Vacancies Available On indianfreejobs.com

-IACS Recruitment 2016 – Research Associate Posts: Department of Theoretical Physics, Indian Association for the Cultivation of Science (IACS), Kolkata has inform 01 vacant seats for Research Associate – I on temporary basis.
+IACS Recruitment 2016 – Research Associate Posts: Department of Theoretical Physics, Indian Association for the Cultivation of Science (IACS), Kolkata has inform 01 vacant seats for Research Associate – I vacancies under the supervision of Prof Sreebrata Goswami, Department of Inorganic Chemistry, Indian Association for the Cultivation of Science.
 If you have a dream of join IACS.
-You can apply in prescribed format on or before 14/11/2016.
+You can attend for interview on 14/12/2016 at 03:00 pm.
 Other details are mentioned below…

 Suggestion:- Job seekers candidates should be click on original job notification.